kartonfarkas/api_docs/source/suite/emails/uploading_files.rst

      - Comments
    * - folder
      - int
-     - The ID of an already existing folder in the Media Database.
+     - ID of an already existing folder in the Media Database
      - If folder is not specified, the file is uploaded to the root directory.
        The list of folders can be retrieved using the /api/v2/folder interface.